cmu-delphi/covidcast-indicators/nchs_mortality/DETAILS.md

 # NCHS Mortality Data

-We import the NCHS Mortality Data from CDC website and export the state-level data as-is in a weekly format.
+We import the Mortality Data from NCHS website and export the state-level data as-is in a weekly format.

 In order to avoid confusing public consumers of the data, we maintain